 Protocol

 To begin core scanning, depending on the research purpose, select the proper sample holder type [1].
-Load the tree cores in paper straws into the sample holder [2] and record the positioning of each core in the downloadable spreadsheet template [3-TXT].
+Load the tree cores in paper straws into the sample holder [2] and record the position of each core in the downloadable spreadsheet template [3-TXT].

 WIDE: Talent selecting the sample holder type.